redyyu/raven-craft/README.md

 Looting change is round about 25%, effect by `Lucky` or `Unlucky` Traits.
 (tested kill 50 HazardSuit zombie in Debug mode, got 4 injection. without Lucky traits)

+*Mysterious Serum Injection* take chances to cure the infection. (set by sandbox options) `Lucky` increase 50% (75% total chance to cure, if default setting) `Unlucky` decrease 25% (25% total chance to cure, if default setting)

 ## TV Tap